 The French Bulldog became one of the most popular breeds in the world.
 There is a growing popularity among people interested in a smaller version of the French Bulldog - the "Teacup French Bulldog".

-It's no wonder people love the Frenchie breed so much; They are affectionate with charming personalities and their small bodies make them ideal for living in small spaces, in apartments, which is the prominent reason why they are currently the most popular breed in New York City.
+It's no wonder people love the Frenchie breed so much; They are affectionate with charming personalities, and their small bodies make them ideal for living in small spaces, and in apartments, which is the prominent reason why they are currently the most popular breed in New York City.

 According to the American Kennel Club, the French Bulldog ranks sixth in popularity in the United States.

 A Teacup French Bulldog is a standard French Bulldog bred to a smaller size.
 Other names are associated with this phenomenon, such as the micro French Bulldog or the Mini Frenchies.